How Marriage Affects Car Insurance: Savings & When to Combine Policies

 Critical Timing Considerations

-Update your insurance as soon as possible after getting married — ideally immediately after.
-While there's no universal legal deadline, most insurers expect prompt notification of major life changes that could affect coverage or risk.
-Unlike health insurance, which provides a 60-day qualifying event window, car insurance has no set window — but prompt action is still critical.
+Update your insurance as soon as possible after getting married — ideally within 30 days.
+Most major insurers, including AAA, recommend this timeframe to avoid any gap in coverage and to lock in your marriage discount without delay.
+Unlike health insurance, which provides a 60-day qualifying event window, car insurance has no fixed legal deadline — but prompt action is still critical.

 Notify your insurer before or immediately after your wedding to ensure continuous coverage.
 If you're combining policies, coordinate the timing to avoid gaps in coverage during the transition.
 Some insurers may allow you to schedule the policy change to start on your wedding date.